 By the time that White Buildings appeared in print, Crane’s intense relationship with Opffer had faded.
-Crane again alternated from obnoxious euphoria to disturbing depression, seeking solace in alcohol and sexual encounters.
+Crane again alternated from euphoria to depression, seeking solace in alcohol and sexual encounters.
 Constant conflict with his mother further aggravated his despair, as did the death of his grandmother in 1928.
 More positively, Crane realized a reconciliation with his father around that time, but the parent’s death soon afterward only served to plunge the poet once more into depression.

-With his inheritance, Crane fled his manipulative mother and traveled to Europe.
+With his inheritance, Crane fled his mother and traveled to Europe.
 There he associated with prominent figures in Paris’s American expatriate community, notably publisher and poet Harry Crosby, who murdered his mistress and killed himself the following year.
 Crane wrote little in Europe and when he returned to the United States he continued a pattern of self-destructive behaviors.
 Furthermore, his self-confidence was shaken by the disappointing reception accorded The Bridge by critics, many of whom expressed respect for his effort but dissatisfaction with his achievement.
 But even critics that deemed Crane’s work a failure readily expressed respect for his creative undertaking.
 William Rose Benet, for instance, declared in the Saturday Review of Literature that Crane had “failed in creating what might have been a truly great poem.”
 But Benet nonetheless deemed The Bridge “fascinating” and declared that it “reveals potencies in the author that may make his next work even more remarkable.”

 Crane, however, had entered a creative slump from which he would not recover.
 He applied for a Guggenheim fellowship with intentions of studying European culture and the American poetic sensibility.
 After obtaining the fellowship, though, Crane traveled to Mexico.
 At this time he also experienced a heterosexual romance—presumably his only one—with Peggy Baird, who was then married to prominent literary figure Malcolm Cowley.
 Crane wrote only infrequently, and he seemed to have felt that his poems confirmed his fears that his talent had declined significantly.
 Finally, in 1932, his despair turned all-consuming, and on April 27, while traveling by ship with Baird, Crane killed himself by leaping into the Gulf of Mexico.

 Crane has received critical reevaluation in the last decades.
 In the years immediately after his death, Crane’s reputation was as a failed Romantic poet.
 Allen Tate, writing in his Essays of Four Decades, assessed Crane’s artistic achievement as an admirable, but unavoidable, failure.
 Tate noted that Crane, like the earlier Romantics, attempted the overwhelming imposition of his own will in his poetry, and in so doing reached the point at which his will, and thus his art, became self-reflexive, and thus self-destructive.
 “By attempting an extreme solution to the romantic problem,” Tate contended, “Crane proved that it cannot be solved.”
 New Critics like Tate and R.P.
 Blakmur tended to focus on Crane’s “failures” and “imperfections,” often declaring him “obscure.”
 In the 1970s and ‘80s, scholars working in queer theory rediscovered Crane as an exemplary outsider whose intense, opaque metaphors revealed cultural and historical conditions of queer life.
 For scholars such as Tim Dean, Crane’s hermetic language subverted binaries governing sexual and psychological life by generating modes of privacy at odds with “the closet,” a social system in which sexual identification determined how and where one circulated.
-For Dean and other critics who see Crane’s queerness as inextricable from his work’s density, Crane’s poetry shows the “potential of poetic forms to alter ostensibly hegemonic constructions of sexuality and subjectivity.”
+For Dean and other critics who see Crane’s queerness as inextricable from his work’s density, Crane’s poetry shows, in Dean’s words, the “potential of poetic forms to alter ostensibly hegemonic constructions of sexuality and subjectivity.”